MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Results and Discussion

 \subsubsection{Influence of domain-informed prediction heads}

 To evaluate the contribution of domain-informed inductive bias, three head ablation variants were trained (Table~\ref{tab:ablation_heads}, Figure~\ref{fig:ablation_heads}):

-\begin{itemize} \item \textbf{All DirectHeads}: replaces all domain-informed prediction heads with generic feed-forward networks (DirectHead), removing all domain equations.
-The three properties that already use DirectHead ($\log P$, melting point, flash point) are unaffected. \item \textbf{Swapped Antoine$\leftrightarrow$Andrade}: assigns the Antoine equation to viscosity and the Andrade equation to vapor pressure, the reverse of the physically correct assignment.
-This tests whether the specific equation-property pairing matters or whether any structured output provides equivalent regularization. \item \textbf{All GroupContribution}: replaces all six thermodynamically-informed heads with the GroupContributionHead, which provides additive decomposition structure but without property-specific functional forms.
-This tests whether generic structured outputs (additive contributions) provide comparable benefit to property-matched equations. \end{itemize}
+\begin{itemize} \item \emph{All DirectHeads}: replaces all domain-informed prediction heads with purely data-driven feed-forward networks (DirectHead), removing all domain equations.
+The three properties that already use DirectHead ($\log P$, melting point, flash point) are unaffected.
+This variant represents the fully data-driven baseline with no thermodynamic structure. \item \emph{Swapped Antoine$\leftrightarrow$Andrade}: assigns the Antoine equation to viscosity and the Andrade equation to vapor pressure, the reverse of the physically correct assignment.
+This tests whether the specific equation-property pairing matters or whether any structured output provides equivalent regularization. \item \emph{All GroupContribution}: replaces all property-specific equation heads with the GroupContributionHead, an alternative domain-informed representation rooted in thermodynamic group additivity principles \cite{nannoolal2008}.
+Unlike the property-specific equations (Wagner, Andrade, van~'t Hoff), which encode the known functional form of each property's temperature or state dependence, the group contribution head decomposes the prediction into additive fragment-level contributions, a widely used domain-informed paradigm in chemical engineering (Joback, Lydersen, Nannoolal methods).
+This ablation tests whether a single, flexible domain-informed representation can serve all properties, or whether property-specific functional forms are necessary. \end{itemize}

-The All DirectHeads variant reveals that removing domain equations does not uniformly degrade performance.
-With the initial equation assignments, hydration free energy \emph{improves} substantially when the thermodynamic decomposition head is replaced (RMSE: $1.045 \to 0.771$~kcal/mol), and $\log P$ shows a similar gain when the LFER head is removed (RMSE: $1.190 \to 0.754$).
-These improvements motivated the equation-level ablation (Section~\ref{sec:ablation_equations}), which ultimately led to the adoption of the Born solvation model for hydration free energy and the DirectHead for $\log P$ in the final model.
-Conversely, viscosity degrades notably (RMSE: $0.326 \to 0.354$), confirming that the Andrade equation provides a meaningful inductive bias for temperature-dependent viscosity prediction.
-The net effect across all nine properties is modest, indicating that the domain-informed heads primarily improve specific properties (viscosity, solubility) where the physics equations closely match the underlying data-generating process.